kmotoko/server-guideline/os/os-sysctl.md

 kernel.shmmax = 536870912
 kernel.shmall = 536870912

-# Keep at least 128MB of free RAM space available
-vm.min_free_kbytes = 131072

 ###
 ### GENERAL NETWORK SECURITY OPTIONS ###
 ###

+# Do not allow unprivileged users to run code in the kernel through BPF
+kernel.unprivileged_bpf_disabled = 1

+# Previously, it was recommended to disable the BPF JIT compiler
+# Some Spectre variants make use BPF interpreter
-# Keep BPF JIT compiler disabled
+# Thus, in newer kernels, BPF JIT compiler is always ON
+# if you set it to ON, also use hardening
+# bpf_jit_harden = 1 means harden the unprivileged code
+# Full hardening (value=2) might cripple some tracing/debugging functions
-net.core.bpf_jit_enable = 0
+net.core.bpf_jit_enable = 1
+net.core.bpf_jit_harden = 2

 # Prevent SYN attack, enable SYNcookies (they will kick-in when the max_syn_backlog reached)
 net.ipv4.tcp_syncookies = 1